-We are grown-up gamers.
+We are adult gamers.
 GrownGaming is a collective of adults who love to game and want to share our love of gaming through writing.
 That is the whole purpose of our website.

-But, when did we know that we were grown-up gamers?
+But, when did we know that we were adult gamers?

 For me, I thought the realisation that I was no longer a young gamer would come when I had children.
 I now have two children and vividly remember sitting on the couch with my first child sleeping on my lap, playing Fallout 4 while my wife slept.
 But, that wasn’t the moment that I realised “damn, John, you done got old”.

-The moment I realised that I was a grown-up gamer was when I started using the time to complete games as a metric as to whether I’d ever play them.
+The moment I realised that I was an adult gamer was when I started using the time to complete games as a metric as to whether I’d ever play them.

 I was around 25 years old, so, not so young.
 I’d just bought my first ever gaming PC and had fallen victim to a few Steam Sales (anything reduced from £50 to £10 finds its way onto my radar).
 Before adding a ridiculous number of games to my pile of shame, I used to buy a game and play it, rarely having more than 2 or 3 unplayed games in my backlog.
 I was now staring at an abyss of games with no way to quantify quite how long it would take me to play them all.